PWHL Playoffs: Women's hockey takes center stage in Toronto as Knight and Poulin renew the rivalry - ExBulletin

 That's obviously something that I'm sure every coach in Montreal doesn't take lightly, Montreal coach Kori Cheverie said.
 I think bringing a championship back to Montreal would be celebrated by all teams, and that would be something very exciting for our fans and for the city.

 Minnesota's lineup is filled with current and former U.S. National Team players, from Coyne Schofield and Grace Zumwinkle to Kelly Pannek, Taylor Heise and Lee Stecklein.
-And it's supported by Nicole Hensley and Maddie Rooneythe same tandem that led the US to gold at the 2018 Olympics.
+And it's backed by Nicole Hensley and Maddie Rooney, the same tandem that led the US to gold at the 2018 Olympics.

 Toronto has the flavor of a Canadian national team, with a brain trust consisting of Team Canada GM Gina Kingsbury and coach Troy Ryan.